 Seeking Quantum Advantage: Workshop and Conference

-A one week residential event in Oxford’s historic Merton College, where experts will gather to debate the challenges and opportunities in the worldwide effort to achieve general Quantum Advantage.
+Following the highly successful 2024 event, this will be a one week residential conference in two of Oxford’s historic colleges that are located very conveniently next to each other.
+Experts will gather to debate the challenges and opportunities in the worldwide effort to achieve general Quantum Advantage.

 - Ryan Babbush